 2 Set the Test Modulation Frequency to the Manual setting.
-Refer to "CD/Gain Meas command" on page 2-15 to configure this setting.
+Refer to "CD/Gain Meas command" on page 2-16 to configure this setting.

-For details on determining the proper RF test modulation frequency, refer to "Setting the RF modulation frequency" on page 1-14.
+For details on determining the proper RF test modulation frequency, refer to "Setting the RF modulation frequency" on page 1-16.

-3 Use larger wavelength steps during test setup normalization compared to during the measurement.
-This reduces overall test time.

-Since patch cords used during normalization have very low dispersion, the system is able to interpolate accurate values for use with grating measurements.
-For example, if you are measuring a grating with 5 nm wavelength range, you could use 1 nm steps during normalization and 1 pm steps during measurements.

-4 Expect large jumps in measured dispersion.
+- 3 Use larger wavelength steps during test setup normalization compared to during the measurement.
+This reduces overall test time. - Since patch cords used during normalization have very low dispersion, the system is able to interpolate accurate values for use with grating measurements.
+For example, if you are measuring a grating with 5 nm wavelength range, you could use 1 nm steps during normalization and still be able to use 1 pm steps during measurements. - 4 Expect large jumps in measured dispersion.